Nawal00/Project-4-WDI-GA/README.md

 ## Process
-First step for the project was to work on how to structure and create relationship on MySQL database.
-Once we finalised the data structure we moved on to wireframe and basic structure of the frontend.

 This was a paired project with one other developer and we managed our workload by running sprint session every morning and at the end of the day.
 We used Trello to prioritise and delegate work, keep a track of our progress and Slack to communicate while working remotely.
-Features were prioritised using the MoSCoW method.
-Features were created on separate git branches before being merged into the development branch.
+Features were prioritised using the MoSCoW method and were created on separate git branches before being merged into the development branch.

+## Back End
+First step for the project was to work on how to structure and create relationship on PostgreSQL database.
+As we were both new to Python and SQL database we pair coded to establish relationships diagrams (ERDs) for the database.
+We decided on

+* one-to-many users and clubs
+* one-to-many users and events
+* one-to-one relationships between comments and clubs
+* many-to-many between attendees and events
+* many-to-many between followers and clubs

+Once we finalised the data structure we had to figure out how to join tables.
+We referred to the docs and  were able to implement attending and following functionality associated with 'Events' and 'Clubs'.
+From here, we moved on to creating backend functionality and tested all relationship in Insomnia and fixed any bugs.

+## Front End
+With backend up and running we produced wireframes for the layout of our users journey on the frontend.
+This later was useful when we started adding key features on front end.

 ### Challenges
 The main challenge on this project was to build follow, comment features and to create relationships between models/tables in MySQL Database.
 SQL database was new to us and the therefore creating and managing the database took a lot of time planning and figuring out as we were trying to make it work.